 The territory of the fortress is also home to old Gothic church of Most Holy Trinity, which is definitely worth visiting.
 Speaking of religious sites of the city, we simply cannot fail to mention St. Patrick's Church as this is the largest building of its kind in Ireland.
 The opening of the church took place in the first half of the 13th century.
 During its long history the church was repeatedly destroyed and rebuilt.
 The only element of the buildings that has survived from the very first church is a font, which is located above the old chapel.
 The church houses many interesting sculptures and monuments, which depict representatives of noble families and famous graphs.

 Among the cultural institutions of Dublin National Museum occupies an honorable place.
 The museum is located in former barracks.
 These buildings were built in the beginning of the 18th century.
 The museum exhibits interesting collections of household items, vintage clothing, folklore objects, as well as glass, ceramics and silver.

-This article about Dublin is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Dublin is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com